meghdadFar/snlp/README.md

 ## **Extraction of Multiword Expressions**

-Identifying fixed expressions has application in a wide range of NLP tasks ranging from sentiment analysis to topic models and key-phrase extraction.
-Fixed expressions are those multiword units whose components cannot be replaced with their near synonyms.
-E.g. *swimming pool* that cannot be replaced with *swim pool* or *swimmers pool*.
+Multiword Expressions (also known as collocations of fixed expressions) are phrases that function as a single semantic unit E.g. *swimming pool* and *climate change*.
+Multiword Expressions have application in a wide range of NLP tasks ranging from sentiment analysis to topic models and key-phrase extraction.

 You can use `snlp` to identify different types of MWEs in your text leveraging statistical measures such as *PMI* and *NPMI*.
 To do so, first create an instance of `MWE` class: